 Educate Your Team

-We have a few more tips, but topping the list is communicating with and educating everyone – including presidents and CEOs – at your financial institution or financial planning office.
+We have a few more tips, but topping the list is communicating with and educating everyone at your medical office about email security.
+That includes doctors, nurses, technicians, and administrative staff.
 It’s essential to ensure your team is savvy about the latest security tips and trends.
 Along with educating personnel about email security, they need to understand your organization’s expectations.
-Those working at your offices should be aware of items that you would and would not ask for in an email or when they should confirm tasks with you.
+Those working at your healthcare facility should be aware of items that you would and would not ask for in an email or when they should confirm tasks with you.
 New employees may be especially vulnerable if they are not versed in email security and your organization’s expectations and norms.
 Ensuring the lines of communication are open is the best way to keep everyone aware and vigilant.

 Use Email Encryption

 Email encryption prevents messages from being read by anyone who the message is not intended for.
 Encryption scrambles the message and makes it unreadable to hackers.
 Ensure you have email encryption set up by reaching out to your IT service provider.
+Check that the encryption is HIPAA compliant.
+Not all IT providers have this capability.
 Many applications can provide email encryption services for small businesses if you don’t have a service provider.
-Encryption is one helpful way to prevent hackers from having the information they need to attempt phishing scams or steal the personal information of staff or your customers/clients, which can lead to identity theft.
+Again, you must ensure the encryption meets HIPAA’s stringent requirements.
+Encryption is one helpful way to prevent hackers from having the information they need to attempt phishing scams or steal the personal information of staff or patients, which can lead to identity theft.

 Create Strong Passwords

-Hackers would love to get their hands on the account numbers and personal information found in your customer/client records.
-Any breach can expose your company to severe consequences, including loss of reputation and potential compliance violations that can be very costly.
+Your medical practice’s patient files are filled with the type of information hackers would love to get their hands on.
+Any breach can expose your practice to severe consequences, including loss of reputation and potential HIPAA compliance violations that can be very costly.
 The passwords used for accessing applications and data retrieval are your first line of defense.
 It’s important to establish company policies about email password requirements – they must be unique from application to application, and they must be difficult to guess.
-Your policies should also address where passwords should be stored.
+Your healthcare facility’s policies should also address where passwords should be stored.
 You can use password managers; however, you still need to ensure that someone cannot easily stumble across the master password.
-All new staff members need to be trained on your email password policies.
+Any new doctor, nurse, technician, or administrative staff member needs to be trained on your email password policies.
 Current staff should receive regular reminders.

 Use Multi-Factor Authentication (MFA)